Best smart doorbells that support Alexa 2023

 Reasons to avoid

-Google's latest video doorbell sports a 1080p camera capable of recording in HDR, while also offering a 146-degree Field of View.
-Not to be confused with the older version, this one is completely battery-powered, making it a great option for renters or those who don't want to fiddle around with wires.
+Google's latest video doorbell sports a 1080p camera capable of recording in HDR while also offering a 146-degree Field of View.
+Not to be confused with the Google Nest Doorbell (2nd gen, wired) version, this one is completely battery-powered, making it a great option for renters or those who don't want to fiddle around with wires.
+But you'll get similar smart features that you can find in our review.

 As for capabilities, the Nest Video Doorbell can detect people, packages, animals, and vehicles with relative ease.
 And if you sign up for a Nest Aware subscription, the Video Doorbell can even detect faces.
 Unfortunately, the video recording is a tad bit limited, as you won't find continuous 24/7 video recording.